EverestAPI/CelesteTAS-EverestInterop/README.md

 - The program when played back from the start will fast forward until it reaches that line and then go into frame stepping mode
 - You can specify the speed with ***X, where X is the speedup factor. e.g. ***10 will go at 10x speed
 - ***! will force the TAS to pause even if there are breakpoints afterward in the file
+- ***S means that TAS will auto save state when it reaches this breakpoint, so that future TAS starts directly from this breakpoint instead of starting from the beginning (Experimental feature require [SpeedrunTool](https://gamebanana.com/tools/6597))

 ### Commands
 - Various commands exist to facilitate TAS playback.
 Documentation can be found [here.](https://github.com/EverestAPI/CelesteTAS-EverestInterop/blob/master/Docs/Commands.md)